PureStorage-OpenConnect/pure-fa-openmetrics-exporter/extra/grafana/README.md

 <img src="./images/grafana_purefa_overview_dash_2.png" width="33%" height="33%">
 <br>

-These dashboards are provide an overview of your fleet to give you early indications of potential issues and a look back in time of recent history.
-Once you are pulling the metrics, you can create your own dashboards bespooke to your environment, even correlating metrics from other technologies.
+These dashboards provide an overview of your fleet to give you early indications of potential issues and a look back in time to recent history.
+Once you are pulling the metrics, you can create your own dashboards bespoke to your environment, even correlating metrics from other technologies.

-If you would like to collect metrics from your Pure Storage FlashArray fleet and monitor your environment on-premise?
+Would you like to collect metrics from your Pure Storage FlashArray fleet and monitor your environment on-premise?
 Let's walk through it.

 Included in this guide
 * Overview